Where to See Cherry Blossoms, Blooming Trees, and Magnolias in Prague?

 Vojan Garden (Vojanový sády)

 Vojan Garden is another popular place for photoshoots with cherry blossoms and magnificent magnolias right in the city center.
-Considering it is located between the Charles bridge and Malostranska subway station, it's surprisingly easy to miss.
-The garden is hidden behind a small unremarkable door from U Lužického semináře street.
-Inside you will find a green oasis of impressive size - Vojan garden covers an area of 2.4 hectares.
+Considering it is located between the Charles Bridge and Malostranská subway station, it's surprisingly easy to miss.
+The garden is hidden behind a small, unremarkable door on U Lužického semináře street.
+Inside, you will find an impressive green oasis - the Vojan garden covers an area of 2.4 hectares.
 Even when fruit trees stop blooming, there are still a lot of flowers here.
 And it is home to many peacocks.

 How to get to the Vojan Garden?